eficode-academy/helm-katas/helm-chart-conditionals-templates.md

 ## Introduction

-Sometimes we to do different things in our templates depending on how our deployment is to be configured.
+Sometimes we want to do different things in our templates depending on how our deployment is to be configured.

-For example we might want to specify a specific port to use for a NodePort type service, but only want to that if the service is of type NodePort.
+For example we might want to specify a specific port to use for a NodePort service, but only if the service is of type NodePort.

 To achieve this we can use conditionals and control flow in our Helm code.

-Further we can define templates and use these customize sections of code that are often reused.
+Further we can define templates for chunks of code we want to reuse, but with different parameters throughout the code.

 ### Helm Control Flow and Conditionals